 If you work in health care, you had better have a good filter in place because patients and concerned family members need your reassurance and support.
 If I could teach health care workers just one thing, it would be to make sure that every word and action that they display should build patients’ trust.
 Having good internal filters running in high gear is a good start.

 A few months ago, my brother, who was undergoing chemotherapy for non-Hodgkin’s lymphoma, contracted pneumonia while visiting family in Florida.
-He was taken to the nearest hospital with a high fever, chills and violent cough.
+He went to the nearest hospital.
+He had a high fever, chills and violent cough.
 The ER physician expressed concern about his debilitated state and admitted him immediately to begin IV antibiotics.
-He was admitted to a nursing unit and was greeted by a nurse who entered the room yawning and said, "e;Sorry.
+He was admitted to a nursing unit, and was greeted by a nurse.
+She entered the room yawning and said, “Sorry.
 I’m just exhausted.
 I’ve been here over 12 hours already.
-We’re really short staffed and I’m working a double."e;
+We’re really short staffed and I’m working a double.”

 My brother’s reaction?
-He and his wife both thought, "e;Oh great, we’re going to get really good care.
-We’ve got an over-worked, exhausted nurse here.
-This isn’t going to be good."e;
+He and his wife both thought, “Oh great, we’re going to get really good care.
+We have an over-worked, exhausted nurse.
+This isn’t going to be good.”

-They pointed out to the nurse that the IV bag was empty and the nurse asked, "e;Do you know what I am supposed to hang?
-Did the ER doctor say anything?"e; Again, their reaction was a combination of irritation and anxiety.
-They thought, "e;Why was the nurse asking THEM what the doctor ordered?
+The family pointed out to the nurse that the IV bag was empty.
+The nurse asked, “do you know what I am supposed to hang?
+Did the ER doctor say anything?”
+Again, their reaction was a combination of irritation and anxiety.
+They thought, “Why was the nurse asking THEM what the doctor ordered?
 Didn’t the nursing unit and ER communicate?
-Who was in charge of the care here?"e; At that point, both my brother and his wife had little confidence that they had made the right choice in going to the hospital for help.
-They actually felt more vulnerable than before he was admitted.
+Who was in charge of the care here?”
+At that point, both my brother and his wife had little confidence that they had made the right choice in going to the hospital for help.
+The family felt more vulnerable than before he was admitted.